bcoin-org/bmocha/README.md

 - The `fs` module will work in "read-only" mode.
 All of the read calls, including `access`, `exists`, `stat`, `readdir`, and `readFile` will all work properly (sync and async).
-As a security measure, they will only be able to access your current working directory and nothing else (note that this is not a jail or chroot: if you have a symlink out of your module's directory, the tests will be able to access this).
+As a security measure, they will only be able to access your current working directory and nothing else.

 If your chrome binary is somewhere non-standard, you are able to pass the `--chrome` flag.